aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-files-fileinfo/_index.md

 ## Conclusion

-You now know **how to create zip archive** files using Aspose.Zip for .NET, how to **add files to zip**, and why this method is ideal for ASP.NET and other .NET applications.
+You now know **how to zip multiple files c#** using Aspose.Zip for .NET, how to **add files to zip**, and why this method is ideal for ASP.NET and other .NET applications.
 Experiment with different compression levels, encodings, and encryption options to tailor the archive to your exact needs.
 Happy compressing!

 ---

-**Last Updated:** 2025-12-05
+**Last Updated:** 2026-02-05
 **Tested With:** Aspose.Zip for .NET 24.12 (latest)
 **Author:** Aspose